t1mm1/field-revision-history/README.md

 ### Known limitations
 Nodes only (for now).
-- Very large revision histories may impact modal load time; consider editorial policies to limit excessive revisions.
+- Very large revision histories may impact modal load time; consider editorial policies to limit excessive revisions
-- Sensitive data: the modal can expose past values; ensure roles and permissions reflect your compliance needs.
+- Sensitive data: the modal can expose past values; ensure roles and permissions reflect your compliance needs

 ### Compatibility and updates
 Supported: Drupal core 11.x.